-The Starwood Preferred Guest Credit Card from American Express (Review) is designed for people who book a lot of nights at Starwood-brand hotels every year, spending $1,000 or more in the process.
+The Marriott Bonvoy Boundless™ Credit Card (Review) is designed for people who book a lot of nights at Marriott Bonvoy hotels every year.

-There are many ways to redeem Starpoints, and the value you get will depend on how you redeem them.
+There are many ways to redeem your points, and the value you get will depend on how you redeem them.
 You can redeem for hotel nights, room upgrades, flights, exclusive experiences, and more.
-The most profitable methods are usually for hotel rooms, although Starpoints are valued highly for many different purposes, including point transfers.
+The most profitable methods are usually for hotel rooms.

-We’ve found redemption deals with this card that provide the equivalent of over 13% cash back.
-That assumes you earn at 4X Starpoints per dollar, and then redeem your points to get your 5th night free on an award stay of 5 nights.
+We’ve found redemption deals with this card that provide the equivalent of anywhere from 13.6–34% cash back.
+That assumes you redeem your points for 0.8–2 cents per point at Marriott Bonvoy Properties.
 That’s a great return on your spending, even better than what you’ll get from the VentureOne’s 10X category.

-Starwood Preferred Guest cardholders get several nice perks when staying at SPG properties:
+Marriott Bonvoy Boundless cardholders get several nice perks when staying at Bonvoy properties:

-- Fast track to SPG Gold and Platinum Status: Get credit for 2 stays and 5 nights per year towards a higher member status; spend $30,000 in a given year with the card to reach Gold status.
+- Fast track to Marriott Bonvoy Gold Elite Status: Spend $35,000 in a given year with the card to reach Gold status.

 - Cross-over rewards with other frequent traveler programs: Register to earn more rewards at select merchants with your card, including airline loyalty programs.

-The SPG credit card has an annual fee of $95, which is waived for the first year.
+The Marriott Bonvoy Boundless credit card has an annual fee of $95.
 There are no foreign transaction fees.

-A card like this could be very rewarding if you spend a lot of money at SPG properties every year.
+A card like this could be very rewarding if you spend a lot of money at Marriott Bonvoy properties every year.
 But if you don’t usually stay with them, or you stay with many different kinds of hotels, this card won’t do you very much good.